 If you feel like a deer in headlights while reading these charts, don’t worry.
 With BinWise, you don’t need to keep track of everything yourself.
 Our bar inventory software tracks high demand products and all of your sales in real-time.

 Log into your dashboard to see how much you’ve sold and when, submit POs directly to suppliers, and discover which high-margin products you should be ordering more of.
-Also scan 100+ bottles per minute with BinScan, our cutting-edge inventory scanning app.
-Book a demo today to see what BinWise can do for you.
+Also scan 100+ bottles per minute--including all wine bottle sizes--with BinScan, our cutting-edge inventory scanning app.

 While there’s no single wine that works great for all cheeses, it’s difficult to go wrong with Champagne, Pinot Grigio, or Merlot.
 Cheeses range from tart and tangy to sweet and creamy, so it’s important to choose a wine that matches.